sergioechaiz/sergioechaiz.github.io/_posts/2013-06-25-video-post.md

 ---
 layout: post
-title:  "A Post with a Video"
+title:  "Prueba video"
 date:   2016-03-15
 excerpt: "Custom written post descriptions are the way to go... if you're not lazy."
+project: true
 tag:
 - sample
 - post